• Skip to primary navigation

 Chocolate Protein Coffee

-Add sugar-free chocolate syrup while adding the oat milk.
-This variation is perfect for all the chocolate lovers out there!
+• Add a sugar-free chocolate syrup while adding the oat milk

 Vanilla Protein Coffee

-Add a few drops of vanilla extract and your favorite sweetener for a delicious treat!
+• Add a few drops of vanilla extract and your favorite sweetener

 Storage